 "The final half of the manuscript was written for us, here and now," continues Olivia.
 "Before she passed, Kindra told Greena all of her family's deadly secrets in hopes that history would not repeat itself with us and that we would be able to destroy what had destroyed her family.
 Only when we are together can it be opened and read and only Kindra's human and open it."

 "Deadly secrets?
 There are no deadly secrets," says Rebecca, pointing her sword again at Olivia.
 "Oura started this whole thing and we should finish her now.
-Kindra did nothing but watch Rebecca and Oura burn to nothing back then.
 That is not going to happen again."

 "I think Kindra was more involved in that," I say.
 "I think Myra didn't really leave her daughters, and I think Kindra knew that."

 Olivia, Rebecca, and I say nothing to each other for a while.
 Olivia stares off into space.
 Rebecca watches Olivia space out.
 I stare at my feet and the concrete under them.
-Clara is antsy from the awkwardness and suspense.
+Clara is eating up the awkwardness and suspense.

 "Whatever," sighs Rebecca.
 "Just open the book, Rinfi."

 And I do.
 I untie the leather tie around the book and slowly lift the cover up.
 I don't know what I am expecting to pop out at me when this book opens.
-Nothing happens but judging by everyone else's faces, we all were expecting something to happen.
-We watch way too much television.
+Nothing happens, of course, but judging by everyone else's faces, we all were expecting something to happen.

 "My three daughters," reads the first line.
 "Welcome home."

-After I read the last word of the first line, the world turns black and white and loud.
+After I read the last word of this line, the world turns black and white and loud.
 The roaring of fierce winds blows through the street.
 Lightning crashes near our feet.
 My armor is melting off my body, now a gold puddle beneath my feet.
-The other's armors have melted too.
-I have a feeling something is taking us away from our little meeting in the middle of the street.
+The others' armors have melted too.

 "Clara!"
 I yell over the wind.
 Clara is hiding behind a city postbox.
 "Tell the guys what is happening!
 I don't know where we are going, but I don't think I'll make it back before morning!"